iamhosseindhv/notistack/README.md

 **2:** Export any component that needs to send notification using `withSnackbar`.
-By doing this, you'll have access to the method `onPresentSnackbar` in your props which can be used to send snackbars.
+By doing this, you'll have access to the method `enqueueSnackbar` in your props which can be used to send snackbars.

 ```javascript
 import { withSnackbar } from 'notistack';